corybrunson/ggalluvial/README.md

 ### Cite

-If you use **ggalluvial**-generated figures in publication, i’d be grateful to hear about it\!
+If you use **ggalluvial**-generated figures in publication, i’d be grateful to hear about it!
 You can also cite the package according to `citation("ggalluvial")`.